gif007/gif007.github.io/src/markdown-pages/weather-gui.md

 #### Libraries

-Upon launching the script, a **graphical user interface** is created using the **tkinter** package which provides the user with all of the drop-down lists, buttons and display areas that they need to navigate the simple **GUI**.
+Upon launching the script, a **graphical user interface** is created using the **tkinter** package which provides the user with all of the drop-down lists, buttons and display areas that they need to navigate the simple interface.

 The **JSON** package allows for configuration options to be kept separate and **readable** using one of the industry's most common and well understood **data formats**.